 Thanks for the report!
 So this seems related to #8471.

 #15 Updated by png about 4 years ago

 Tonight I tried copying https://github.com/jfwells/linux-asus-t100ta/raw/master/boot/bootia32.efi into EFI/boot on a USB OTG flash drive with Tails 1.2.2 installed.

 That does something, but not much— it gets me to a GRUB command line, but I have no idea what to do from there.

-#16 Updated by png almost 4 years ago
+#16 Updated by png about 4 years ago